 A read-aloud is a powerful tool.
 In shared reading experiences, young children explore new worlds, hear new vocabulary, build relationships with their caregivers, and start to apply concepts to their own lives.
 Books, as it turns out, really are magic.

 We’re closing out our celebration of NAEYC’s Week of the Young Child with Family Friday.We have revamped this post from spring 2020 a little to reflect the changes that have happened since last April, but as many families have learned this year, classic activities are classics for a reason.
 Please enjoy these ones with your young child, and remember - the love, support, and work you’re putting into them will change the world.

 We're continuing our celebration of Week of the Young Child hosted by the National Association for the Education of Young Children (NAEYC).
 Each day has a theme and Thursday is Artsy Thursday.
 Artsy Thursday asks you to think, problem-solve, and create.

-Teachstone is celebrating Week of the Young Child hosted by the National Association for the Education of Young Children (NAEYC).
+Teachstone is celebrating Week of the Young Child, hosted by the National Association for the Education of Young Children (NAEYC).
 We'll be posting articles, videos, activities, and more all week on Facebook and Twitter.

-For Tasty Tuesday, we've found a few healthy recipes for every mealtime, including dessert.
+For Tasty Tuesday, we've gathered up a few nutritious recipes for every mealtime, including dessert.
 These recipes are easy to assemble and make, and your early learners can help out as well.
 What are your favorite healthy recipes?